Best iPhone apps 2017

 Beyond this, the iPhone release bundles a great Apple Watch app, which makes it a cinch to record from your wrist, even when your iPhone's not around.
 The next time the devices connect, your Apple Watch recordings seamlessly upload.

 A Mac version is also available, which enables you to sync and play back your iPhone recordings on the desktop.
 But Just Press Record isn't a closed system — you can share any recording made on your iPhone to the likes of Mail or Dropbox.

 In these days of flashy news apps like Flipboard, old-school RSS readers get something of a bad reputation.
 But there's something really handy about subscribing to your favourite sites, and knowing you'll get every article delivered in chronological order, for you to pick through at leisure.

 On the iPhone, Reeder 3 remains an excellent app for browsing and reading feeds.
 The interface is straightforward, and a built-in Readability view enables you to quickly load the text and images from feeds that only otherwise supply you with brief synopses.

-If you've got an iPhone 6S, you can also use 3D Touch for article previews in the articles list - yes, it costs, but it's worth the cash.
+If you've got an iPhone that supports 3D Touch, you can use that for article previews in the articles list.

 - From free